Bastir Occitània: The French legislative elections of 2022

 In the 2022 legislative elections, "Bastir Occitanie" presented 14 candidates, 13 in Occitania and one for the Occitan diaspora in Paris.

 The French european parliament elections of 2024

 European Elections 2024: collage of posters in Occitania for the “Ecology at the center” list by “Bastir” activists.

 For the 2024 European elections, members of "Bastir Occitanie" appear in the “Ecology at the center” (Écologie au centre) list led by Jean-Marc Governatori.

 The French legislative elections of 2024

 In the 2024 legislative elections, "Bastir Occitanie" presented 7 candidates in Occitania.

+2026 French Senate elections

+"Bastir Occitanie" is also fielding candidates for the 2026 Senate elections, notably a seven-person list named "Bastir Occitanie 31" (led by Jean-Luc Davezac) in Haute-Garonne.
+Bastir Occitanie also supports independent environmentalist candidate Laure-Nelly Amalric in the Aude department, as well the independent candidacy of Patrice Cuquel (with substitute Claire Daugé) in the Gers department.